drpatrik/combatris/README.md

 A C++17 implementation of and old classic.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

-Features Combatris, Marathon, Sprint, Ultra Battle campaigns in single and multiplayer mode:
+Features Combatris, Marathon, Sprint, Ultra campaigns in single and multiplayer mode and Battle in multiplayer mode:

-* Combatris and Marathon: The winner is based on score.
+* Combatris and Marathon: The winner is judged on score.
 * Sprint: The fastest player to clear 40 lines are the winner.
 * Ultra: Clear as many lines as possible within 3 minutes.
 * Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

+The multiplayer mode is using a voting mechanism to ensure that everyone is playing the same campaign.
+The voting rules are simple that campaign with the greatest number of players wins and any player that plays another campaign will be rejected.
+If there is a draw between the number of players Battle will be prioritized.
+Any player that are alone in a specific campaign will be rejected.

 The game supports both keyboard and Gamepads / Joysticks (listed below).

-**The next version will use the offical mappings for gamepads and joysticks.**

 I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
 The game works well but there can be lag, since heartbeats are sent